 Once his partners were arrested, Gallardo essentially privatized the entire cartel.
 In a move that earns him a place in the history books, Gallardo divided his entire empire, so it could not be taken down by taking out the head.
 Ultimately, it was Operation Leyenda that led to his arrest in 1989.
 Currently, Gallardo is in prison, serving time, and is blind in one eye.

-Kiki Camarena:
+Kiki Camarena

 Kiki Camarena was a Mexican born DEA agent.
 However, before joining the DEA, Kiki served in the US Marine Corps from 1973 to 1975.
-Following this, he became an officer of the law, at the Calexico Police Department.
+Following this, he became an officer of the law at the Calexico Police Department.
 This is where he gained the skills to be a special agent.
 It led him to the DEA, where he joined around 1977.

 Four years later, Kiki was assigned to the Guadalajara cartel in 1981.
 Kiki was kidnapped off the streets of Guadalajara on 7th February 1985, and his body was found about a month later.
-His nose, cheekbones, throat had been crushed, and he had a hole drilled into his head.
+His nose, cheekbones, and throat had been crushed, and he had a hole drilled into his head.

 Camarena’s death was a turning point in the DEA, which forced the agency to set up protocols for agents posted abroad.
 Several changes were made, and the retribution which followed Kiki’s death sent a clear message that DEA agents were off-limits.
 In fact, Agent Pena mentions that Kiki is like the Jesus Christ of the DEA.
 He died so no other agents would have to.

-Walt Breslin:
+Walt Breslin

 Breslin is the first major character not based on a real-life person.
 The real-life Kuykendall has made it clear that Breslin is the amalgamation of several agents who came on board to run Operation Leyenda in Mexico.

 He said, “I can’t think of anyone like that, a wild cowboy who runs into Mexico to start capturing people.
-By the time the bodies [of Camarena and DEA pilot Alfredo Zavala] were found, there were agents in DEA headquarters who were assigned to be Operation Leyenda investigators and there was one agent who was the head of that.
+By the time the bodies [of Camarena and DEA pilot Alfredo Zavala] were found, there were agents in DEA headquarters who were assigned to be Operation Leyenda investigators, and there was one agent who was the head of that.
 That leadership changed several times from the period that began and up until and including the trial.
-There were probably four or five different agents in charge, and you had Operation Leyenda agents in Washington, D.C., San Diego and Los Angeles.”
+There were probably four or five different agents in charge, and you had Operation Leyenda agents in Washington, D.C., San Diego, and Los Angeles.”

-Therefore, it is clear that not only is ‘Narcos Mexico’ based on a true story but it is also centered around real-life characters.
+Therefore, it is clear that not only is ‘Narcos Mexico’ based on a true story, but it is also centered around real-life characters.
 That being said, the narrative does take liberties for greater dramatic impact but manages to weave a tale that is immersive, engrossing, and leaves the viewers wanting more.

 Read More: Shows Like Narcos